- About 50% of all U.S. adults will experience at least one traumatic event in their lives.

 It’s normal to have upsetting memories, feel on edge, or have trouble sleeping after a traumatic event.
 At first, it may be hard to do normal daily activities, like go to work, go to school or spend time with people you care about.

-But most people start to feel better after a few weeks or months.
+Most people start to feel better after a few weeks or months.
 If it’s been longer than a few months and you’re still having symptoms, you may have PTSD.
 For some people, PTSD symptoms may start later on, or they may come and go over time.

 PTSD can happen to anyone.
 It is not a sign of weakness.
 A number of factors can increase the chance that someone will develop PTSD, many of which are not under that person’s control.
 For example, if you were directly exposed to the trauma or injured, you are more likely to develop PTSD.